FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Introduction

 \end{itemize}

-The remainder of this paper is organized as follows: Section II introduces related works and background of unsupervised federated person ReID.
-Section III discusses the overall architecture of FedKLPR and principal features that are applied in the FedKLPR network.
-Experimental methods and analyses of the FedKLPR are presented in Section IV.
-Finally, the conclusions are presented in Section V.
+The remainder of this paper is organized as follows.
+Section II reviews related work on unsupervised federated person re-ID and federated pruning methods.
+Section III presents the proposed FedKLPR framework.
+Section IV reports the experimental results and analyses.
+Section V concludes this paper.